 Start by unscrewing the paint jar and clean out the old paint, pour any excess paint back into your original can.
 We can now fill the jar with fresh water and purge the whole can through the sprayer.

 Remove the Lock and Go sprayer and remove the paint can.
 Unscrew the retaining nozzle jet ring and remove the paint nozzle.
 We can now rinse all of these parts in water.
 The clear plastic hose can be now be removed and the blue one-way stop valve cleaned.

-Once all of these pieced have been cleaned you can put it all back together again once dried.
+Once all of these pieces have been cleaned you can put them all back together again once dried.
 I always like to run the portable sprayer dry with only air for a few seconds just to make sure no moisture is left in the system.